- Campus Offices

 - No letter grade of D in any MLS course.

-- If a Medical Laboratory Science ( MLS) student fails (earns a D or F grade) in any 300 level MLS course, the student will lose his/her full admission status and will be placed in the alternate list ranking for entrance into the upcoming summer session program.
+- If a Medical Laboratory Science ( MLS) student fails (earns a D or F grade) in any 300 level MLS course, the student will lose his/her full admission status and will be placed in the alternate list ranking for entrance into the upcoming summer session program if following that route of study.

 - The student must verify that they meet the essential functions required for entrance into the clinical curriculum of a program.

 - All transfer work must be submitted to the UND Office of the Registrar.
-Verification of completion of coursework must also be submitted to the student advisor if the transfer credits have not yet been placed on the official UND transcript .Transfer credit verification must be on the UND transcript by May 1st prior to the entrance to the following summer session.
-If all transfer credits are not at UND by this date the student will lose full admission status and admission into the summer session.
+Verification of completion of coursework must also be submitted to the student advisor if the transfer credits have not yet been placed on the official UND transcript .Transfer credit verification must be on the UND transcript prior to the entrance to the clinical affiliate.
+If all transfer credits are not at UND by the clinical affiliation date, the clinical experience and graduation will be delayed.

 - The student must understand that a background study will be done by a professional agency, approved by the MLS program, at the cost to the student.
 The student must pass this background study to be allowed into a clinical affiliate site to complete the clinical affiliation portion of the curriculum and fulfill the requirements of earning a BS or certificate in MLS from UND.